AnotherRusty/openarm/keyboardControl/README.md

 python3 keyboardControl.py
 ```

+`Note:`
-`Note:` On Windows platform, please run this script in the cmd terminal or powershell terminal.
+On Windows platform, please run this script in the cmd terminal or powershell terminal.
 Other terminals are not tested.
+On Linux platforms, the script has been tested on Ubuntu 18.04.